CBS Leadership

 Ron lives in Cranbrook, British Columbia with his wife Darlene.

-Rev. Paul Worden
+Rev. Dr. Paul Worden

 Truro, Nova Scotia